Abheelash-Mishra/Social_Media_App/README.md

 # Social_Media_App
 Made using Django, with "allauth" and "crispy forms" modules

+### Warning: There is still an issue where after you signup with your account, Render throws a "ConnectionRefused" error despite the account being created.
+The work-around for it as of now is the click on the host link again after you sign up to log into your profile.

 The app has the following features implemented
 - Account Creation
 - Account Authentication